invisibl3cat/subs_are_pain/README.md

 The suggested workflow is:
 - Create images with the text
 - Create an SRT file to match up times in a video to the images.
-The "text" in the SRT file should be a path to the image
+The "text" in the SRT file should be a path to the image.
+  You can use either relative or absolute paths to the images.
 - Run the script like this

 ```